 In most dances you will get to swing your neighbour (a new one every time you move up or down the line!) as well as your partner.
 The swing is a wonderful experience.
 In its basic form you take your partner in your arms and spin together on the spot.
 Apart from the countless variations of how you can hold each other to achieve different effects and high speeds, there is a recent move towards treating the period of the swing as time that you can do anything you like with your partner.
 Using influences from swing, hip-hop, tango and dirty dancing, the dancers just get down to having fun on the dance floor.

-We will also be teaching you how to do all the styling and variations that the Americans are now putting into their dancing, so, whether you are an experienced dancer or an up-and-coming beginner, we hope to help you enhance your dancing and add to your enjoyment of the evening.
+We will also be teaching you how to do all the styling and variations that the Americans are now putting into their dancing, so, whether you are an experienced dancer or an up-and-coming beginner, we hope to help you enhance your dancing and add to your enjoyment of the dancing.
 We will also be happy to run workshops for any groups that want a taster of contra dancing.

 Contra Dancing in Greenville

 The Virtues of Good Swinging!

 Swinging with your partner is a key part of modern choreography, especially in American contra dances, where most dances will have lots of swings with your partner, and with your neighbours all the way down the set.
 Meeting a dancer in the line who swings well is a real joy.
 There are countless different ways to swing, including walking swings, hornpipe swings and travelling swings, but the most popular by far is the simple buzz-step swing, done on the spot.